But it doesn’t mean it’s perfect for everyone! And in fact, there could be advantages to choosing another provider like HostGator.

 Domains, Subdomains & Parked Domains

 With SiteGround, you’ll have to purchase a domain name yourself, as it’s not included in their plans.
 It costs around $16 a year (for a .com domain), or you could look for cheaper alternatives with Namecheap, for instance.
-On the plus side, you can create unlimited sub-domains and domain names (unless you’re on the entry plan, which only lets you host one website).
+On the plus side, you can create unlimited sub-domains and domain names (unless you’re on the entry plan, which only lets you host one website), but remember each plan allows for a certain number of websites.

-HostGator does offer a discounted domain name the first year ($12.95), but the price shoots up to $17.99 the subsequent years.
+HostGator offers a free domain the first year with its shared hosting plans.
+If you need to buy additional domain names these cost $12.95, but the price shoots up to $17.99 the subsequent years.
 You can link one domain name with the entry plan, and unlimited domains and subdomains with the other plans.

 Winner: Both are equally good (or bad) for domain names.